 top of page

 In the fall of 2021, she joined the voice studio of Michael Paul.
-She began taking acting classes at the Lee Strasberg Theatre & Film Institute and subsequently enrolled in a full year of drama school at HB Studio.
-Her educational background also includes piano with teachers including Juilliard pianist David Cooper, and she was a scholarship student of Steinway artist Victor Asuncion.
-She speaks some French and Italian and is learning to speak German at the Goethe Institut.
+She began taking acting classes at the Lee Strasberg Theatre & Film Institute and enrolled in a full year of drama school at HB Studio.
+Her educational background includes some French and Italian, and she is learning to speak German at the Goethe Institut.
 Offstage, Kimberly is interested in food and wine, travel, current events, and fitness classes.
-She currently lives in New York City.
+Contact her here, or find her on ig/yt @kimbermusik

 ||Gallery||